swati24081992/MATH-F212/README.md

 | HW2 |  [Homework 2](Homeworks/HW2.pdf) | | [Solution](Homeworks/HW2sol.pdf)|
 | HW3 |  [Homework 3](Homeworks/HW3.pdf) | [Datafiles](https://drive.google.com/file/d/1a8ZTb2gswnOnEw_IJMuUWsqoUgMgxwte/view?usp=sharing) <br> [Template](https://colab.research.google.com/drive/1tuCsaljFLtdzr6AxNK83e6-alNj4wdJP?usp=sharing)| [Solution](Homeworks/HW3sol.pdf)|

+## Python revision
+Python is the language that will be used for coding.
+Being good at Python means you can get things done faster because it's known for being quite simple.
+You can try out your ideas quickly and whip up some short and sweet code in Python.
+As a hands-on coder, you do not need to dig deep into how Python is built, but it is good to know it can handle a bunch of tasks.

+Jump into this [revision](), and in a week, you will pick up some cool Python tricks.

 ## Course References